 “Roger”, I said, “Almost done!”

-“So you inventing radar back there?”
-Molly’s dad asked from way behind us in the front of the car.
+“You inventing radar back there?”
+Molly’s dad asked from way behind us in the front part of the car.

-We were surprised he was hearing our words and we both did not say anything.
+We were surprised he was hearing our words and we both didn’t say anything.

 Finally he said, “Well don’t let me stop you.
 Carry on!”

 Molly whispered to me, “Keep working, Tom.
 The bad guys are coming and we need it!”
 She pushed the different buttons around her steering wheel and kept flying the plane.

 I pretended I was done.
 “It’s ready Sky King”, I whispered back to Molly.

 “Okay Tom, let’s turn it on!”
 She flipped the switch by her steering wheel and the red light started flashing.
 “Dammit Tom, there are bad guys all over the place”, she said quietly but fiercely.

 “Molly”, her mom called out from the front seat, “Where did you learn to say that?”